 - Sex can make you secrete differently, so note this down in your chart.

 What vaginal discharges mean

-– When you are on your periods, blood will mix with mucus.
-You have high chances of getting pregnant during your periods.
+- When you are on your periods, you have very slim chances of getting pregnant.

-– The immediate days after the periods when you are safe – you won’t get pregnant.
+- The immediate days after the periods are safe – you won’t get pregnant.

 - Days, when you have clear, slippery egg white kind of mucus that stretches between fingers, are your fertile days too – you’ll very likely get pregnant.